 About Our Founder

-Priscilla A. Ruffin, RN, MS, NPP was the founding President & CEO of East End Hospice whom retired 12/31/2018.
-She held a Masters Degree in Nursing and is licensed as a nurse practitioner in psychiatry specializing in emotional trauma, grief and bereavement.
-She has established innovative programs for the treatment of grief in children and adults and is the co-founder of Camp Good Grief, a day camp for grieving children now in its 27th year.
-She is the co-author of Jeremy Goes to Camp Good Grief, a book for grieving children and has written and lectured extensively on topics of grief, bereavement and end of life care in the professional, academic and community settings.
+Camp Good Grief was founded by former East End Hospice President and CEO, Priscilla A. Ruffin, RN, MS, NPP.
+Priscilla established innovative programs for the treatment of grief in children and adults.
+She is also the co-author of Jeremy Goes to Camp Good Grief and has written and lectured extensively on topics of grief, bereavement and end of life care in the professional, academic and community settings.

 Angela Byrns, LCSW